 FedEx Express pilots, management file for mediation

-WASHINGTON, Oct 5 (Reuters) - FedEx Express FDX.N pilots and management jointly filed for federal mediation with the National Mediation Board for assistance with contract negotiations that began in May 2021, the Air Line Pilots Association said Wednesday.
+WASHINGTON, Oct 5 (Reuters) - FedEx Express FDX.N pilots and management on Wednesday said they have jointly filed for federal mediation with the National Mediation Board for assistance with contract negotiations that began in May 2021.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))